jchartrand/CWRC-Git/README.md

 * change some stuff to satisfy new test

-* if you are working from a fork of the repo, then commit change to github and submit a pull request
+NOTE:  if you are working from a fork of the repo, then commit change to github and submit a pull request

+### Release to NPM

-* if you are working within a cloned copy, do the following to setup automatic semantic release through continuous integration using semantic-relase and commitizen
+If you are working within a cloned copy, do the following to setup automatic semantic release through continuous integration using semantic-relase and commitizen, otherwise if your are working from a fork, submit a pull-request.

-make sure you've got NPM configured to publish to the NPM registry:
+Make sure you've got NPM configured to publish to the NPM registry:

 ```
 npm set init.author.name "James Chartrand"